 International shipping tends to be one of the most confusing parts for first time importers.
 And it isn’t that shipping internationally is that much more difficult than shipping something via UPS across the country.
 It’s that carriers like UPS/FedEx/etc. have simplified the whole shipping process to make it understandable for most of the general population (but in the background, the same process is occurring).
 However, as I explained to James, international shipping does have one difference that makes it easier than UPS/FedEx.

-When you are get something shipped from China to Montreal/New York/[enter any other medium-large city) there will generally be a local office of the company shipping your goods who will be responsible for your shipment.
+When you are getting something shipped from China to Montreal/New York/[enter any other medium-large city) there will generally be a local office of the company shipping your goods who will be responsible for your shipment.
 This local office is often a single person sitting in a very small office coordinating the shipments arriving for various businesses in your city.
 This person will call you when your shipment is close to arriving (and ask you to pay a small handling fee of around $100).
 If you don’t pay that fee in a few days they will call you again reminding you.
 After you pay, if you haven’t cleared customs for the goods they will call you and ask you why you haven’t done this yet.
 If you pay your money and have cleared customs and haven’t picked up your shipment they will call you and ask you when you’re going to pick it up.
 The point being is that this person will not rest until you have picked up, for lack of better words, your shit.
-This in sharp contrast to UPS who will try to deliver you package 3 times and then send it back to the sender.
+This is in sharp contrast to UPS who will try to deliver your package 3 times and then send it back to the sender.
 As I explained to James, your first time dealing with international shipping you might want to cry, but the chances of you not receiving your goods are next to nil.